Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/requirements/use-case-descriptions.md

 ```
 ## Use case 2: Item labeler

-A user navigates to Fashion Finder and is fully authenticated
-They have pictures of their closet and want to find out how many of each type of clothing they own
+A user navigates to Fashion Finder and is fully authenticated.
+They have pictures of their closet and want to find out how many of each type of clothing they own.
 They upload photos of each fashion piece they own.
-The user is then able to see their wardrobe with labels generated from a machine learning model
-These labels will tell the user the type of clothing for each image uploaded
+The user is then able to see their wardrobe with labels generated from a machine learning model.
+These labels will tell the user the type of clothing for each image uploaded, as well as serve as a data point for generating recommendations.

 ```mermaid
 sequenceDiagram